 During your trip you will visit numerous religious sites.
 You will need to bring clothes that cover the shoulders and knees.
 A light scarf is a good idea for covering shoulders and arms when it’s hot.
 Your leader will be able to advise when such clothing is necessary.

-Explore Rome’s iconic Colosseum by moonlight during an Exclusive Experience evening tour.
-Walk in the footsteps of gladiators without the jostling daytime crowds., Get a taste for Italy’s incredible cuisine and viticulture during a trip to celebrated wine-growing region, San Gimignano, plus enjoy a traditional cooking class in Palermo, a genovesi tasting in Erice and mouth-watering cheese and chocolate tastings (yes, please) on your way to Siracusa, Stay in awe-inspiring accommodation nestled in the rolling vineyards of Tuscany and in the Sicilian countryside., Take a step back in time as you explore the ancient ruins of the Valley of the Temples as well as the incredible Siracusa Archaeological Park with an expert guide., Discover incredible landscapes across Sicily including Europe’s largest active volcano, Mount Etna, as you walk into the centre of an extinct crater and visit a lava cave.
+Visit the home of a Roman nobleman during an Exclusive Experience.
+Your aristocratic host will show you around the opulent interiors and explain the rich history of the residence, before sitting down for lunch in his dining room., Get a taste for Italy’s incredible cuisine and viticulture during a trip to celebrated wine-growing region, San Gimignano.
+Plus, you’ll take a traditional cooking class in Palermo, have a genovesi tasting in Erice and sample cheese and chocolate on your way to Siracusa., Stay in beautiful accommodation that’s nestled in the rolling vineyards of Tuscany and write home about your stay in the Sicilian countryside., Discover Palermo’s most symbolic places of rebellion and meet the local people who are taking a stance against the Mafia on an Anti-Mafia Movement tour., Discover incredible landscapes across Sicily, including Europe’s largest active volcano, Mount Etna, as you walk into the centre of an extinct crater and visit a lava cave.

 All group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Premium leaders are Intrepid’s most experienced, with in-depth knowledge and extensive local networks to make it a trip of a lifetime.